Chapters

 Performance

 Developer performance is the outcome of their work.
 This can be difficult to measure because business outcomes often can’t be drawn directly back to developer output.
-Different factors like sales, marketing, and customer satisfaction come into play with business outcomes.
-Because of this, the outcomes that are focused on need to be both business and developer specific.
+Various factors, such as sales, marketing, and customer satisfaction, influence business outcomes.
+Because of this, the outcomes that are focused on need to be both business and developer-specific.

 Developer Specific: quality, reliability, absence of bugs, overall service health.